 So even though I don’t intend to be offensive or malicious, and even though no onlooker would ever perceive my words and actions to be hurtful, it is still a microaggression, because the “victim” is offended.
 They are offended because they assume my words and actions are intended to be offensive.
 This is called mind-reading, a very common logical fallacy defined as “speculating about someone else’s thoughts, emotions, motivations and ‘body language’ and then claiming to understand these clearly, sometimes more accurately than the person in question knows themselves.”

 Similar to the idea that beauty is in the eye of the beholder, the microaggression is in the mind of the victim.
 The alleged transgression is rooted in the feelings of the victim, not the words or actions of the accused.
-Just like hate speech (and porn), it is subjective so there is no clear cut definition—the offended simply know it when they see it.
+Just like hate speech (and obscenity), it is subjective so there is no clear cut definition—the offended simply know it when they see it.
 But what if the victim is a hypersensitive paranoiac seething with animosity, self-hatred and misanthropic tendencies?

 In her autobiography, Eleanor Roosevelt famously wrote “No one can make you feel inferior without your consent.”
 I have been called lots of names and even been physically intimidated although I did nothing to warrant this treatment.
 I was not offended and I did not feel bad about myself.
 I simply thought the other guy was an asshole and went on with my life.